IntergatedCircuits/hid-rp/README.md

 They take an optional report ID template parameter, so they can either be standalone, or easily combined into a multiple TLC protocol.

+### HID report descriptor validation

+Your own report descriptor can be copy-pasted into `test/imported_descriptor.cpp`, and a local or CI build will give you feedback on whether any errors are present in the descriptor.

+### [c2usb-zephyr-examples][c2usb-zephyr-examples]

+A collection of USB and BLE HID device example applications running on Zephyr RTOS.

 ### [stm32-i2c-hid][stm32-i2c-hid]

-HID over I2C demonstration using a generic STM32 devkit, tested with Raspberry Pi as the host.
+HID over I2C device demonstration using a generic STM32 devkit, tested with Raspberry Pi as the host.

 ## Motivation